Click on the links below for the latest emergency responder safety news.

 Where Is the Data on Emergency Personnel Being Struck by Vehicles?

 The most frequent request we receive at ResponderSafety.com is for data on the number of responders killed or injured while operating at incident scenes.
-Jack Sullivan answers the question about struck-by data and statistics.
+Read this article from Jack Sullivan.

 Electric Vehicles and Traffic Incident Management